A-Momin/noteshub/nts/notes_cicd.md

             }
             ```

-    -   <b style="color:Magents">Declarative Pipeline</b>: Declarative Pipelines use a more structured, declarative approach.
+    -   <b style="color:#C71585">Declarative Pipeline</b>: Declarative Pipelines use a more structured, declarative approach.
 You define the pipeline structure using a predefined syntax.

         -   `Readability and Simplicity`: Provides a simplified and more readable syntax.
 It is designed to be easy to understand, especially for users new to Jenkins or CI/CD.
         -   `Structured Blocks`: Pipeline is defined using structured blocks such as pipeline, agent, stages, and steps.
 Each block has a specific purpose.